 - Verify that you have the required VMware Cloud on AWS administrator credentials, including VMware Cloud on AWS CloudAdmin credentials for the target SDDC in vCenter and that you have enabled HTTPS access on port 443.
 See Credentials required for working with cloud accounts in vRealize Automation.

 - Verify that you have the cloud administrator user role.
 See What are the Cloud Assembly user roles.

 - Verify that you have installed a cloud proxy on the vCenter Server that is included in your VMware Cloud on AWS SDDC.
 See Create and deploy a cloud proxy for a VMware Cloud on AWS cloud account in Cloud Assembly.

 - Verify that the cloud proxy VM is on and that the cloud proxy service is connected and running.
 See Verify that a cloud proxy is running on a target virtual machine.

 - Select Add Cloud Account and select the VMware Cloud on AWS account type. , click

 - Add the VMC API token for your organization to access the available SDDCs.

 You can create a new token or use an existing token for your organization on the linked API Tokens page.
-For details, see Create a VMware Cloud on AWS cloud account in Cloud Assembly within a sample workflow.
+For details, see Create a VMware Cloud on AWS cloud account in vRealize Automation Cloud within a sample workflow.